AradD7/lightarr/README.md

 Access the interface at `http://<lightarr-ip>:10100` (replace with your server's IP and port)

 ### Initial Setup
+If you prefer to see a video explanation, check out my [video on youtube](https://youtu.be/4YhPkRt-W6o?t=247).

 1. **Head to Plex tab**
     - Click "Plex Accounts" to fetch and save users from your Plex server